 Retail has been experiencing a cycle where malls were the most popular destination, and then it became online shopping and now lifestyle centers are the new thing.

 One point has always been true, though, and that is that any retail development needs an anchor store to be successful.
 As the term implies, this store "anchors" the development.
 Its presence determines which other retailers may join the project.

 In fact, retail developers often times put the names of the anchors on their architectural plans for other businesses to see.
 In this way, the anchor is actually selling the mall space for the developer as well.

-If a store plans on opening stores around the country, I always wanted to know who the anchors of the project were before I would sign a new lease.
-It was important to have the right anchor.
-In other words, a retailer that would drive customers to the mall or center that fit my store's customer demographic.
+If a store plans on opening stores around the country, they would likely want to know who the anchors of the project were before signing a new lease.
+It's important to have the right anchor.
+In other words, a retailer that would drive customers to the mall or center that fits your store's customer demographic, not just theirs.

 An anchor can also be a grocery store like Whole Foods or Central Market.
 These grocers tend to set themselves into retail malls or lifestyle centers for their traffic as well.
-They appeal to a different segment of customer - one that shops in lifestyle centers and not strip centers.
+They appeal to a different segment of customer: one that shops in lifestyle centers and not strip centers.

 The key to selecting the right anchor for your store (meaning picking the right mall or lifestyle center to locate your retail store) is to know and understand the demographics of the anchor.
 Is their core customer the same as yours?
 Or do they appeal to someone different?

 Just as the anchor store can make the retail development, it can break it as well.
-Every day we read about anchor stores closing.
+You can find news every day about anchor stores closing.
 This has the greatest impact on malls.
-A large empty space at the end of a mall signals to customers that there is a problem and they should shop elsewhere.
+A large empty space at the end of a mall signal to customers that there is a problem and they should shop elsewhere.